ndemou/Out-PingStats/README.md

 install them (by double clicking on the ttf file and clicking install) and then configute your PowerShell terminal to use it.

-## Example: Histogram of some not so good wifi connection
+## Example: Histogram of a not so good wifi connection

 ![image](https://user-images.githubusercontent.com/4411400/204652000-c71b4ccd-2cda-4458-a846-f122332446b0.png)